sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - Quality data forms the basis for measuring the effectiveness of a TRE.
-This data should be carefully collected, maintained and visualised.
+* - You must collect and maintain quality management data for measuring the effectiveness of a TRE.
-  - Marge amounts of data will be produced by elements within the TRE.
+  - Large amounts of data will be produced by elements within the TRE.
     These data should be analysed with reports and dashboards provided to guide TRE implementer’s improvements and provide re-assurance to data consumers and subjects.
   - Mandatory
 ```